fsaris/fal_online_media_connector/Readme.rst

-FAL: Online media connector (working name)
+FAL: Online media connector (working title)
 ==========================================

 The ame of this extension is to replace all normal image only fields by media fields.
 A "Text + Images" content element becomes a "Text + Media" and you got the same layout options as before.